 For some, particularly if the Pro 7000 might be your first electric toothbrush using the Sensitive cleaning mode and sensitive brush head for a few weeks would be good to ease you into the power and experience of using such a brush.

 It is worth noting too that it’s not uncommon for your gums to bleed for the first week of use.
 This will subside, if not seek medical advice or stop using the brush.

 As time goes by, you will have healthier, cleaner teeth and gums.

-Included in the box with the Pro 7000 is a charging stand, but also a moulded piece of plastic complete with a lid which offers a home to additional brush heads.
+Included in the box with the Pro 7000 is a charging stand, but also a molded piece of plastic complete with a lid which offers a home to additional brush heads.
 This protects them from dirt and dust and gives a safe place to keep them.
 Ideal if you use different brush heads or have brush heads for different users.
 Essentially a neat countertop storage and charging solution.

 Of particular interest to those who travel is the case for the 7000.
 It is a premium travel case, not some cheap plastic number that is all too common.
 This is more than functional holding the brush and up to 2 brush heads.

 Sadly you can’t charge the brush in the case like you can with the Genius Pro 8000 travel case, which can also charge your smartphone too.
-But none the less, this colour matched travel case is rigid, with a soft touch finish that looks premium and fitting of the brush you will put inside it.
+But none the less, this color matched travel case is rigid, with a soft touch finish that looks premium and fitting of the brush you will put inside it.